vietle94/Treeseg-directories-script/README.md

 Then open RiSCAN Pro to extract .DAT files into a subfolder called matrix

 Finally, run the script again and use option 1 to rename those .DAT files into correct format

+# Description - R

+There is another version of this application in R. Simply download it, open in Rstudio and follow the instruction